Number of employees down slightly

 Geberit aims to act as a role model for ethically unimpeachable, environmentally friendly and socially responsible operations.
 The Compass, which formulates the identity of Geberit (“What we do, what motivates us, what is responsible for our success, how we work together”), and the Code of Conduct for employees serve as the applicable guidelines.

 Occupational health and safety has highest priority within the Geberit Group.
 Using 2015 as the reference year, the aim is to halve the number of accidents by 2025.
-By 2025, the AFR (Accident Frequency Rate) is also to be reduced to a value below 5.5 (accidents per million working hours) and the ASR (Accident Severity Rate) to below 90 (number of days lost per million working hours).
-In 2020, the accident frequency fell to a value of 8.9, which corresponds to a reduction of 9.2% (previous year 9.8).
-The accident severity decreased by 8.4% to a value of 171.9 (previous year 187.6) in the same period.
-There were no fatal accidents.
+By then, the AFR (Accident Frequency Rate) is also to be reduced to a value below 5.5 (accidents per million working hours) and the ASR (Accident Severity Rate) to below 90 (number of days lost per million working hours).
+At 9.8, the accident frequency was virtually unchanged in 2019 (previous year 9.7).
+The accident severity rose slightly by 3.4% to 187.6 in the same period (previous year 181.5).
+There were no severe or fatal accidents.

-The active promotion of employee health – thus ensuring they remain fit and able to work – is very important.
-With this in mind, a diverse vitality programme is offered at 18 production and sales sites in the fields of exercise, mental fitness, nutrition and the working environment.
+The active promotion of employee health – thus ensuring they remain fit and able to work – is very important at Geberit.
+With this in mind, a diverse vitality programme is offered at 17 production and sales sites in the fields of exercise, mental fitness, nutrition and the working environment.
 The most comprehensive programme here is “Geberit Vital”, which can be accessed by around 40% of the workforce.
-This programme was additionally adapted to the demands of the ceramics plants in the reporting year, and will now be gradually rolled out.